222093271/sit323-sit737-2025-prac6c/README.md

 ### Repository: https://github.com/222093271/sit323-sit737-2025-prac6c.git

-## 📝 Overview
+## Overview

 This task is a continuation of repository `sit323-sit737-2025-prac6p` (Task 6.1P), where the Node.js application were deployed using Kubernetes.
-In Task 6.1P, the student deployed a containerized Node.js web application into a local Kubernetes cluster using Docker and Kubernetes YAML configuration files.
+In Task 6.1P, we deployed a containerized Node.js web application into a local Kubernetes cluster using Docker and Kubernetes YAML configuration files.
 Task 6.2C takes the project one step further — by interacting directly with the running Kubernetes cluster and performing a controlled update of the application.

-The aim of this task is to help the student explore **how Kubernetes clusters can be interacted with using the command-line interface (kubectl)** and how developers can **update running applications in a seamless, structured way**.
+The aim of this task is to help us explore **how Kubernetes clusters can be interacted with using the command-line interface (kubectl)** and how developers can **update running applications in a seamless, structured way**.

 This task is divided into two main parts: